valentijnpeters/Tosca-Obstacle-Course-With-RobotFramework/README.md

 This repository explores how these Tosca puzzles can also be tackled using **Robot Framework** within **Visual Studio Code**.

+Of course, if you work with both Tosca and Robot Framework, you can also compare the two automation options.
+Each has its own pros and cons!

 ---

 ## How to use this repository?